jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

     + $35/hour during other times of day (off-peak hours).
 + On weekends, the rate is always $47/hour.

-To calculate the dollar value on weekdays, we need to determine how many hours are worked during the daytime, and how many are off-peak.
-For this, we first find the intersection between the following time intervals:
+After creating a basic Rails app with a Timesheets controller, we begin by creating a function to calculate the value of a timesheet.
+For timesheets on weekdays, we will need to determine how many hours are worked during the daytime, and how many are off-peak.
+That is, we will find the intersection between the following time intervals:
 + ```a```, the time interval worked, and
 + ```b```, the time interval 7am-7pm or 5am-5pm, depending on the day.